The Importance of Selecting an

 When interacting with a regulator over a period of time, important information is gleaned as to the regulator’s interpretations of laws and rules and the regulator’s policies.
 This knowledge is particularly important in complying with the laws, rules and policies enforced by the regulator to ensure successful examinations.

-It is important to evaluate weather the potential RI can advise the mortgage company of the issues which the AZDFI will review for enforcement during an examination.
+It is important to evaluate whether the potential RI can advise the mortgage company of the issues which the AZDFI will review for enforcement during an examination.
 It is important to know the number of AZDFI examinations the potential RI has handled.

 It is important to know if the potential RI has been providing this service for many years, a few years, less than a year or only a few months.